 The algorithms described above are run to determine the optimal MSM parameters to model the electrostatic interactions of the aforementioned 1 m diameter by 3 m length cylinder.
 An initial guess with three spheres is chosen, where the center sphere lies at the origin and the mirrored side spheres lie along the y-axis.
-Remember that not the entire range of locations shown in Figure 2(b) is used in the fit, but only the separation distances deemed accurate by Figure 3.
-That is, those with a surface to surface separation greater than 1 m and with a center to center separation smaller than or equal to 13.4637 m.
+Remember that not the entire range of locations shown in Fig. 2b is used in the fit, but only the separation distances deemed accurate based on assessment of Fig. 3.
+That is, those with a surface-to-surface separation greater than 1 m and with a center-to-center separation smaller than 15 m.

-The geometry of the resulting spheres, superimposed on the actual cylinder, is shown in Figure 5, with parameters listed in Table 4.
+The geometry of the resulting spheres, superimposed on the actual cylinder, is shown in Fig. 5, with parameters listed in Table 1.
 This model will be used throughout the remainder of the paper.
+While the spheres intersect each other in physical space, this does not present a problem in the framework of the MSM.